 This graph represents the number of new residential permits per month over a three year period of time.
+YTD is the total from January to the end of current month.

 This graph represents the total number of new residential permits issued per year over a 10 year period.
+YTD is the total from January to the end of current month.